aplatkouski/aplatkouski/README.md

 ### Hi there, I'm Artsiom.

-*I’m currently seeking Python Developer position!*
+*I’m looking for a Python Developer position!*

 I've been writing in Python for two years.
 I’m entirely self-taught by means of [online courses](#courses-and-projects) and lectures,